-Faculty and Alumni from the College of Performing Arts Earn Grammy Nominations in a Wide Variety of Categories
+Faculty and Alumni from The New School Earn Grammy Nominations in a Wide Variety of Categories

 The show must go on, even in the midst of a global pandemic.
 While the Grammys will certainly look different when they are presented early next year, they will still be celebrating fresh, exciting music, some of which has been created despite the challenges of Covid-19.

-As in years past, faculty and alumni from throughout the College of Performing Arts earned a wide variety of Grammy nominations from the Recording Academy, in categories ranging from Best Opera Recording to Best Jazz Vocal Album.
+As in years past, faculty and alumni from throughout the College of Performing Arts and The New School earned a wide variety of Grammy nominations from the Recording Academy, in categories ranging from Best Opera Recording to Best Jazz Vocal Album.
 Below are all of the nominees.